 For developers building on Claude today, the practical implications are:

-The mid-April 2026 Anthropic staff confirmation bifurcates what the February enforcement appeared to close off entirely.
-OpenClaw now treats claude -p subprocess invocations and CLI reuse as its sanctioned path — the project is a redirect, not a dead end, for subscription users.
+The mid-April 2026 Anthropic staff confirmation bifurcated what the February enforcement appeared to close off entirely.
+The May 13 Agent SDK credits announcement is the third chapter: OpenClaw now has two sanctioned paths — claude -p subprocess invocations and the Agent SDK credit pool — in addition to direct API key usage.
 Teams that built production workflows around OpenClaw’s OAuth token-relay path face real migration work.
-Teams that were already running claude -p subprocesses, or that move to that pattern now, are not.
+Teams that were already running claude -p subprocesses, or that move to that pattern now, are not — though starting June 15 those invocations draw from the new credit pool rather than the general subscription.
 OpenClaw’s documentation states the position plainly: “Anthropic staff told us OpenClaw-style Claude CLI usage is allowed again, so OpenClaw treats Claude CLI reuse and claude -p usage as sanctioned unless Anthropic publishes a new policy.”
 (Hacker News: “Anthropic says OpenClaw-style Claude CLI usage is allowed again”; OpenClaw provider docs)

 The Broader Competitive Context

 The authentication enforcement also illuminates something about the competitive landscape Anthropic is navigating.
-At the time this policy was enforced, Cursor had already crossed $300M ARR and was reportedly approaching $1 billion — built largely on top of Claude and GPT-4 via official API contracts, not subscription arbitrage.
-That’s Anthropic’s preferred model: developers paying full API rates, with volume pricing negotiated through enterprise agreements.
+By April 2026, Cursor had crossed $2 billion ARR — built largely on top of Claude and GPT-4 via official API contracts, not subscription arbitrage.
+(Sources: Cursor in talks to raise $2B at $50B valuation) That’s Anthropic’s preferred model: developers paying full API rates, with volume pricing negotiated through enterprise agreements.

 What threatened that model wasn’t large commercial players like Cursor but the long tail of indie developers and small teams who discovered they could dramatically reduce their AI spend by routing through a personal Max subscription.
 At scale — even at small scale — this creates a material cost transfer from Anthropic to its own paying users.

 OpenClaw, despite the initial block, has continued growing.
-By March 2026, the repository had accumulated over 128,000 GitHub stars and 824 contributors, making it one of the largest open-source AI coding projects outside of Anthropic’s own toolchain.
+As of May 2026, the repository has accumulated over 162,000 GitHub stars, making it one of the largest open-source AI coding projects outside of Anthropic’s own toolchain.
 The project now supports multiple model providers including Google Vertex AI and Amazon Bedrock endpoints, which partially sidesteps the subscription auth issue by letting users bill through official commercial channels.
-(OpenClaw repository, March 2026) In a brief flashpoint on April 10, Anthropic’s automated systems temporarily suspended creator Peter Steinberger’s personal account — he had joined OpenAI in February — an action reversed within hours after the post went viral on X, with an Anthropic engineer clarifying the suspension was unintentional.
+(OpenClaw repository, May 2026) In a brief flashpoint on April 10, Anthropic’s automated systems temporarily suspended creator Peter Steinberger’s personal account — he had joined OpenAI in February — an action reversed within hours after the post went viral on X, with an Anthropic engineer clarifying the suspension was unintentional.
 (Anthropic temporarily banned OpenClaw’s creator from accessing Claude)

-The Agent SDK documentation — now explicitly requiring API key authentication and prohibiting subscription credential relay — represents Anthropic codifying this boundary into its developer tooling, not just its legal terms.
-That shift from ToS enforcement to documentation-level guardrails suggests Anthropic is treating the boundary as permanent policy rather than a one-time patch.
+The Agent SDK documentation — requiring API key authentication and prohibiting subscription credential relay for production products — represents Anthropic codifying this boundary into its developer tooling, not just its legal terms.
+The May 13 credit system is the next iteration: not rolling back those guardrails, but adding a metered access path that makes the prohibition operational rather than absolute.
 (Claude Agent SDK documentation, “Set your API key”)

 Frequently Asked Questions